Smilin-Dominator/smilin_file_hosting/docs/usage.md

 Upon first launch, you'll see a window called [credentials](#credentials-window).

 If it's your absolute first time setting up the client; Enter the `link` into the link field and hit register.
-If the link is valid, the `token` field should be filled with a random token.<br>
+If the link is valid, the `token` field should be filled with a random token. and a Key will be generated for you<br>
 Otherwise, just enter the link into the `link` field and your token into the `token` field, without hitting register.

-After entering the `token` and the `link`, enter the email bound to your GPG Key into the `email` field.

 In the advanced features section, input the maximum number of concurrent uploads and downloads that can take place parallely.
 I've found that 4 is the perfect balance for me, but you can change it.
 I've limited the numbers to 10, for obvious reasons, but you can always override it by editing the JSON file manually.

-And finally, click 'Save and Connect'.
+Finally, click 'Save and Connect'.
 If the connection succeeds, you will be transferred to the Main UI.
 Then, you can refer to the following section.

 ### The Main Program